anthcp/Dahdi-Arch-4.x-Linux-ARM-6and7-Allstar/README.md

-Dahdi-Arch-4.x-Linux-ARM-6and7-allstar
+Dahdi-Arch-4.x-Linux-ARM-6and7-Allstar
 ======================

-Package for Dahdi Arch kernel drivers for Allstar Asterisk version from this repo.
+Package for Dahdi Arch kernel drivers for Allstar Asterisk ARM versions from this repo.
 Running "makepkg" as a non root user will create a Dahdi package for Arch Linux 4.x ( only tested for <4.1)

-It works for Arch ARM7 for Raspberry PI model 2. (for other ARM7 devices, just select the correct linux-headers when setting up the development enviroment)
+It works for Arch ARM7 & ARM6 for Raspberry PI model 2 and other ARM6/7 models (for other ARM7 devices, just select the correct linux-headers when setting up the development enviroment)

 It will download the dahdi source code if required...
 After package install a reboot will be required to initalze the dadhi although you can test this by doing "sudo modprobe dahdi" and then doing "ls /dev/dahdi/*" which should show the dahdi devices.